 Use the Text channel to send one-way or two-way text messages to your contacts.
 With one-way messaging, you simply broadcast a message to every person on your contact list.
 In this scenario, contacts don’t respond to the scripted message.
 For example, a wireless provider could send payment reminders to customers who are more than 30 days behind on their bill.
 Customers are not asked to respond to the text.

 If you’re running a campaign that requires a customer's response – for example a questionnaire or appointment confirmation – use two-way SMS.
 For example, a clothing retailer could invite customers to an exclusive in-store sales event and ask them to respond to the text with Y or N.

-With this option, the script engages a dialogue engine that looks for predefined keywords or short codes in the customer’s response.
+With this option, the script engages a dialog engine that looks for predefined keywords or short codes in the customer’s response.
 Interactions continue to take place between the script and the customer only; an agent is never involved.

 Use the Email channel to send personalized and customized messages, including embedded links.
 With email, one-way broadcast is the only option.
-While custom REPLY TO addresses for direct responses are supported, auto-response (dialogue engine) functionality is not supported.
+While custom REPLY TO addresses for direct responses are supported, auto-response (dialog engine) functionality is not supported.

 For example, a hotel chain can email customers to announce an upcoming sale on its website.
-A customer can reply to the email but a dialogue engine will not be engaged, and therefore interactions will not take place.
+A customer can reply to the email but a dialog engine will not be engaged, and therefore interactions will not take place.
 The reply email will instead go to a specified mailbox.

 Scripts for Text and Email

 Unlike the Voice channel, which uses Designer for script and outbound IVR functionality, the Text and Email channels use Engage scripts.